 Help at Conference

 Volunteers ensure the smooth operation of the annual CPHR BC & Yukon Conference and Tradeshow.
 Duties may include the set-up and monitoring of session rooms, exhibitor support, onsite registration assistance, access control and providing information and directions for conference delegates.
 Volunteers commit to 25-30 hours over the course of three days.
 Conference volunteers are selected based on their history of volunteer contributions to CPHR BC & Yukon.
+Find out more and apply.

 Join a Committee